MAIN POWER OFF ON

 View Repo

-Our EK210 design challenge was to build a fully automated machine that could physically sort objects by color with minimal human intervention.
-Manual sorting is slow and error-prone — we needed a reliable, reproducible system using affordable parts and code I could tune myself.
+Our EK210 team design challenge was to build a fully automated machine that could physically sort objects by color with minimal human intervention.
+As a team, we had to coordinate mechanical design, electronics, and software under a tight semester timeline.
+Manual sorting is slow and error-prone — we needed a reliable, reproducible system using affordable parts.

-I built the full sensing and control pipeline: an Adafruit TCS34725 RGB sensor reads R/G/B/C values over I²C, an Arduino classifies the color using tunable threshold windows, a servo motor positions the drop chute to the correct bin, and a NEMA17 stepper advances the bin disk.
+I owned the full sensing and software pipeline: an Adafruit TCS34725 RGB sensor reads R/G/B/C values over I²C, an Arduino classifies the color using tunable threshold windows, a servo positions the drop chute, and a NEMA17 stepper advances the bin disk.
+I coordinated with teammates on mechanical integration — aligning sensor placement with the chute geometry and timing the stepper with the servo.
 A 20×4 I²C LCD displays live per-color counts.
-I wrote two sketches — a minimal sensor readout for calibration, and the full control loop for production.

 Arduino C++I²CServo PWMStepper ControlTCS34725TB6600 DriverLCD Display